 Federal Government:

 Expenditure Categories Revenue Sources

-[ ]

--

-State Communication
+St. A. G.

 State Governments:

-Expenditure Categories Revenue Sources
+Expenditure Categories 1 Revenue Sources

+į

 Local Governments:

-Expenditure Categories Revenue Sources
+Expenditure Categories 1 Revenue Sources

-[ ]
+į

+i

-2010 Tax Rate Schedules
+2011 Tax Rate Schedules

 The Tax Rate Schedules are shown so you can see the tax rate that applies to all levels of taxable income.
 Do not use them to figure your tax.
-Instead, see the instructions for line 44 on page 35.
+Instead, see the instructions for line 44.